frederic-perez/AmE-dictionary/data/dictionary.md

 __darn<sup>2</sup>__ _v_ :three::hammer: (darned, darning) :es: zurcir
 __darnedest__
 __dart__ _v_ :three::hammer: (darting)
+__Daruma doll__ _n_ :dart::camera: A hollow, round, Japanese traditional doll modeled after Bodhidharma, the founder of the Zen tradition of Buddhism.
+__DASH diet__ _n_ :dart: The DASH diet (Dietary Approaches to Stop Hypertension) is a dietary pattern promoted by the U.S.-based National Heart, Lung, and Blood Institute (part of the National Institutes of Health (NIH), an agency of the United States Department of Health and Human Services) to prevent and control hypertension.
 __dash<sup>1</sup>__ _n_ _The stupid dog made a dash across the road._
 __dash<sup>2</sup>__ _v_ _Dashed No. 3 Louisville’s playoff hopes._
 __dashing__ _adj_ :two::hammer: _A dashing atmosphere._ _I think I look rather dashing._